Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Harish-Chandra bimodules

 Observe that $\U(\g)$ is naturally an object in $\Rep(G)$.

-\begin{defn} A \defterm{Harish-Chandra bimodule} is a left $\U(\g)$-module in $\Rep(G)$.
-In other words, it is a $G$-representation $X$ equipped with a left action of $\U(\g)$ such that the action map $\U(\g) \otimes X \rightarrow X$ is $G$-equivariant.
-The category of Harish-Chandra bimodules is denoted by $\HC(G)$. \end{defn}
+\begin{Definition} A {\it Harish-Chandra bimodule} is a left $\U(\g)$-module in $\Rep(G)$.
+In other words, it is a $G$-representation $X$ equipped with a left action of $\U(\g)$ such that the action map~${\U(\g) \otimes X \rightarrow X}$ is $G$-equivariant.
+The category of Harish-Chandra bimodules is denoted by~$\HC(G)$. \end{Definition}

 For $X \in \HC(G)$ and $\xi\in\g$, we denote by $\ad_{\xi}\colon X \rightarrow X$ the derivative of the $G$-action on $X$.
 There is a natural \emph{right} action of $\U(\g)$ defined on generators by

 For any $V\in \Rep(G)$, we denote by $\free(V) := \U(\g) \otimes V$ the left free Harish-Chandra bimodule whose left $\U(\g)$-action is by multiplication on the left component and the $G$-action is diagonal.
 In fact, this assignment defines a functor $\free \colon \Rep(G) \rightarrow \HC(G)$.
 In what follows, we will often drop the tensor product sign, for instance, for each $v\in V$ and $x,y\in \U(\g)$, we denote $xvy:= (x \otimes v)y$.
 For any $V,W\in \Rep(G)$, we have a natural identification